SKIN CANCER PATIENT INFORMATION

 Pensioner (Weekday):

-Consultation / Checking - Up to 3 Discrete Skin Lesions
+Spot check - Up to 3 Skin Lesions

 Punch / Shave Biopsy and Excision